 Of course, the best way to combat this is to reduce (or completely cut out) greasy foods.

 You can also add in a number of foods that are known to alkalize the bloodstream and, therefore, alkalize the scalp’s pH.

 It’s commonly believed that washing your hair too little can lead to an oily scalp; actually, washing your hair too much is more likely to cause overproduction of sebum.

 When you wash your hair with shop-bought products, you strip your hair and scalp of natural oils.
-This means the sebum must be replaced, and the sebaceous gland activates.
+These oils must then be replaced, and so the sebaceous gland activates.